Mitigation … What’s That?

 First, they can try to reconfigure their project to avoid or minimize the issue.
 For instance, they can change a building’s placement on a property.

-What is The San Diego Foundation’s Role in Mitigation?
+What is SDF’s Role in Mitigation?

-The Foundation acts as a third-party endowment and non-endowment fund manager for mitigation projects.
+SDF acts as a third-party endowment and non-endowment fund manager for mitigation projects.

-The Foundation’s long history of investment performance and our commitment to environmental initiatives prompted several government agencies and nonprofits to request we consider a more active partnership.
+We opened our first mitigation fund in 1996.
+We were only involved on the periphery until 2005, when growing concerns arose over the appropriate management of mitigation funds.
+Our long history of investment performance and our commitment to environmental initiatives prompted several government agencies and nonprofits to request we consider a more active partnership.